 Let me be honest with you, I’m not interested in social media, Snapchat, Discord, and Twitch, mean nothing to me.
 I was there at the beginning of MySpace, Google+, and Vine so I know that social media isn’t permanent.
-And when something new comes along, I wait a long time before bothering to learn about it.
-What can I say, I’m old and need to conserve my energy?
+And when something new comes along, I wait a long time before learning about it.
+What can I say, I’m old and need to conserve my energy.
 Nevertheless, when TikTok was launched in 2017, it took off with young people and I definitely took notice.
 Suddenly, people were showing up in timelines everywhere doing silly dances, and telling corny jokes and some of these videos went viral.
 However, controversy quickly ensued when politicians in the U.S. accused Tiktok of being spyware for the Chinese government with former President Trump calling for a total ban.

 The Stats